 Beyond some of the initial challenges of installing a charger in your home, driveway or garage, many solutions are emerging to suggest you might not be charging at home – but instead, while you do your weekly shop, catch up with a friend for coffee or spend the day in the office.
 Since most of us spend a third of our day at work, it seems reasonable to imagine you might never charge your car at home but perhaps contribute to a work-related scheme.

 And of course there’s weekends away.
 We want to see a world where every electric vehicle (EV) charger in the city, no matter who installed it, knows that you’re a Bulb member and charges you the same price as you’d pay at home.
-Owning an electric vehicle can, in some cases, double your energy bills and that’s going to have a huge impact on whether you invest in an electric car or not.
-We want to see a world where charging your car at home is easy and affordable.
+And we want to make charging your car at home easy and affordable.

 We’re starting to do some work around these areas to develop ideas you’ll be able to try out during 2019.
 If you'd like to be a future beta tester, let us know.